Yes. The program is STEM and therefore international students who successfully complete the program are eligible for the STEM 24-month OPT Extension.

 - Web & Multimedia Design

 Thomas Jefferson University subscribes to a “rolling admissions” policy.
 Rolling admissions means that there is no set application deadline.
-For more information contact the Office of Admissions directly.
-You can apply online by clicking here.
+Additional information can be found by contacting Admissions directly.